Ergodic Theory on Stationary Random Graphs: The Radon-Nikodym Cocycle

-But for any $x\sim y$ in $G$, since $G$ is connected, for $n$ big enough the probability that $X_{n}=x$ and $X_{n+1}=y$ is positive, thus the sum between parentheses in the last display is positive.
+Let $x\sim y$ in $G$.
+Since $G$ is connected, there exists values of $n$ such that the probability that $X_{n}=x$ and $X_{n+1}=y$ is positive.
+Thus the sum between parentheses in the last display is positive.
 This proves the lemma.\endproof